JJNod88/PP1_html_css/README.md

 ### Warnings with Code and validator

-* Validator raised one Warming, and Accessibility scoring is lowered in Lioghthouse due to the following:
+* Validator raised one Warming, and Accessibility scoring is lowered in Lighthouse due to the following:
-    * 'Links do not have a discernable name'.
+    * Lighthouse - 'Links do not have a discernable name'.
 This is in relation to my footer icon used to direct users to the sign up page.
-    * The Validator warned of a possible missuse of this aria label, however both other footer elements have the same with no problems.
+    * The Validator warned of a possible missuse of this aria label, however both other footer elements have the same with no problems, and was advised this was suitable.
 * The footer is designed to be simplistic without words, however aria-labels have been utilised for accessibility.